openbroadcaster/openbroadcaster.github.io/advanced.md

 To restore the original factory configuration, obtain the disk image for your Player from openbroadcaster.pro.

-1. Use [UNETBOOTIN] (https://unetbootin.github.io/) or similar utility to create a bootable USB drive (min.
+1. Use [UNETBOOTIN](https://unetbootin.github.io/) or similar utility to create a bootable USB drive (min.
 4Gb) from the disk image.
 1. Insert the USB drive into the OBPlayer, and  power up the unit.
 The imaging process will start auotmatically.
 A progress bar will display.
 Be patient at 88% for a few minutes, it really is copying data.
 Observe activity on USB boot device.

 1. When the process has completed, remove the USB drive and reboot.

 ### Monitoring FM Transmission

 An inexpensive FM signal monitoring solution can be acheived using SDR (software defined radio) and a DVB-T USB Tuner based on the Realtek RTL2832U chip.
-Some [clever reverse-engineering] (http://rtlsdr.org/#history_and_discovery_of_rtlsdr) exposed the capability of these dongles as FM receivers.
+Some [clever reverse-engineering](http://rtlsdr.org/#history_and_discovery_of_rtlsdr) exposed the capability of these dongles as FM receivers.

-The example below uses a software defined radio (SDR) receiver and a [NooElec NESDR Nano RTL2832U receiver] (https://openbroadcaster.pro/catalog/hardware).
+The example below uses a software defined radio (SDR) receiver and a [NooElec NESDR Nano RTL2832U receiver](https://openbroadcaster.pro/catalog/hardware).

 In order to use the the USB DVB-T dongle, you first need to install the rtl-sdr software: